stephenfreelance/aigle-api/README.md

 #### Set-up

+This project is meant to be used with Python 3.12.3.

 1. Create a virtual environment and activate it (here an example with `venv`)
 ```
 python3 -m venv venv